Microfinance for Women

 - Role Models: Women become role models by sharing their knowledge with others in the community.
 In addition, several men come forward to help run the business or take care of children.

 - Prevention of HIV: As a result of discussions during weekly meetings, women have increased knowledge about HIV prevention and care.
 After a few months many women come forward for testing for HIV which is the first step toward HIV prevention and spread.

 Overall, loan recipients are happier and look forward to a bright future due to improved health of their families, children attending school, and economic and social empowerment.
 Unlike a commercial loan program, we measure success in terms of family sustainability and not program sustainability.
 For stories of a few first time entreprenures click here.

-To learn more about the impact over the last six years see below:
+To learn more about the impact over the last seven years see below: